A Major Problem

 Work Ethic, Goals and Fun

 Our junior students have fun training.
-They enjoy the encouragement and support of their instructors but, they are not spoiled.
-In our Martial Arts class kids learn to set goals, follow thru and become achievers.
-They train with others who are more advanced and with kids who are not yet as skilled.
-In this way they learn respect, humility and empathy.
-We teach kids Martial Arts is for DEFENSE only and we make our young students strong inside and out.
+They enjoy the encouragement and support of their instructors and learn to set goals, follow thru and become achievers.
+As their confidence grows they learn Martial Arts is for DEFENSE only.
+They train with other kids who are more advanced and with kids who are not as skilled - In this way they learn respect and empathy.
+Our Training helps our young students become stronger inside and out.